avcoder/unit05-lesson02/slides.md

 # Recap

+- Q: How is an array arranged in memory?
-- Q: How might regular variables (ex: "hello") be arranged in memory?
+- Q: How might regular characters (ex: "hello") be arranged in memory?
+- Q: What's the Big O notation for inserting a new element?
+- Q: What's the Big O notation for accessing an element in the array?
 - Q: In C, what are the 2 possible values we can output for any variable in memory?
-- Q: How are arrays arranged in memory?
 - Q: What was the catch in C when declaring an array?
 - Potential issue: What if we wanted to insert an element in the array?
    - Q: List alternative solutions to this issue?

 <!--
+- char str[] = "Hello";
+- char str[] = { 'H', 'e', 'l', 'l', 'o', '\0' };
+- Big O = if space not available O(n)
 - 2 possible values = address of memory cell, value written in memory cell
+- catch = size must be known at compile time.
+Can't resize.
-- trade off = takes more time when copying original array into bigger array -->
+- issue = takes time array to bigger array; can't accidentally overwrite 'h' for 'hello' -->

+---
+transition: slide-left
+---

+# Dynamically Allocating Memory in C

 ---
 transition: slide-left